wmtorode/mechaffinity/README.md

   This is used to grant additional salvage rights. `modifier` adds additional overall salvage allocation, while `secondaryModifier` adds to the number of priority picks you will receive.
   *Note: pilots with this effect must be deployed to the battle for you to receive the benefits.
 You cannot increase the number of priority picks past 7 regardless of the value used, this is a game UI limitation*

+- `AdditionalCbills`
+  This is used to grant additional CBills on contracts deployments. `modifier` adds an additional flat payout, while `secondaryModifier` adds a percentage of the payout on top.
+  *Note: pilots with this effect must be deployed to the battle for you to receive the benefits.
+Changes may not show on the results screen.
+Secondary modifier assumes a base value of 1.0, so to add a 5% pay bonus set this to 0.05, for a 5% decrease use -0.05*

 #### Example QuirkDef:
 ```json
 {